-The Department of Public Works in Framingham is undergoing a three part transportation plan in conjunction with an economic development plan to identify effects on transportation systems of likely growth, and identify mitigation and improvements of the Town's roadways and bicycle/pedestrian pathways, traffic calming updates, other transportation, and neighborhood outreach efforts.
+The Department of Public Works in Framingham is undertaking a three part transportation plan in conjunction with an economic development plan to identify the effects of anticipated growth on transportation systems.
+This plan will identify mitigation strategies and improvements on the Town's roadways and bicycle/pedestrian pathways, such as traffic calming updates, neighborhood outreach efforts, and other transportation-related efforts.
 Part 1 of the Transportation Master Plan is currently underway.
 Part 2 is expected to commence in the near future along with the economic development plan.
-This comprehensive plan for the Town's transportation systems will provide a long-term "road map" of what is required for improvements and maintenance.
-The plan will include transportation systems owned and operated by the Town, as well as connections to railroads and state highways.
+This comprehensive plan for the Town's transportation systems will provide a long-term "road map" for implementing improvements and maintenance.
+The plan will address transportation systems owned and operated by the Town as well as connections to railroads and state highways.